c9pr3/dacato/README.md

 ## Why the ... should I use DACATO?
 Tons of more major frameworks out there!

 You may say "What?
-Same sh\*t as anything else while Hibernate and others offer me more." - and you are right.
+Same sh\*t as anything else while Hibernate and others offer me more." - and you are right.<br/>
 DACATO is a *small* framework.
 It offers not much while still enough to solve *one* problem.

 Pro's: